jumpeip/Ghidra_Scripts/README.md

 to the list of script locations.
 Yara executable should be in your path.
 Also, if you use a different drive other than C:\ then just change the script that modifies the backslashes

-TODO:
-  1) Try and get pyYara running
-  2) Add bookmarks at the same location as the comment
-  3) Some other thing I might think of